Generalised Bayesian Inference for Discrete Intractable Likelihood: Methodology

 \begin{assumption} There exists a unique minimiser $\theta_*$ of $\theta \mapsto \DFD(p_{\theta} \| p)$ and there exists a sequence $\{ \theta_n \}_{n=1}^{\infty}$ such that $\theta_n$ minimises $\theta \mapsto \DFD(p_\theta \| p_n)$ almost surely for all $n$ sufficiently large.
 Further, there exists a bounded convex open set $U \subseteq \Theta$ such that $\theta_* \in U$ and $\theta_n \in U$ almost surely for all $n$ sufficiently large. \end{assumption}

 The existence of $U$ in \Cref{asmp:minimiser} essentially implies that for large enough $n$, we can restrict our theoretical analysis to a bounded subset $U \subseteq \Theta$.
-This part of the assumption is not restrictive: it can be enforced by re-parameterising the model $p_{\theta}$ so that its new parameter space is bounded and convex.\footnote{For example, we can re-parameterise any unbounded parameter $\kappa$ through the logistic function and define the invertible transformation $\theta = (1 + e^{-\kappa})^{-1} \in [0,1]$.} The existence of $\{ \theta_n \}_{n=1}^{\infty}$ and $\theta_*$ is more difficult to assess in practice, since the true data generating distribution $p$ is unknown.
-That being said, assuming their existence is a mild regularity condition; and common in the asymptotic analysis of Bayesian procedures \citep[see e.g.][Section~10]{Vaart1998}.
-It is worth highlighting that \Cref{asmp:minimiser} does not require the model family $\{ p_\theta \mid \theta \in \Theta \}$ to contain $p$, which is in contrast to the assumptions needed for the classical Bernstein--von Mises theorem \citep[Theorem~10.1]{Vaart1998}.
-On the other hand, if the model family $\{ p_\theta \mid \theta \in \Theta \}$ contains $p$ uniquely, existence of $\theta_*$ is immediate since $\DFD$ is a divergence and hence $\DFD(p_{\theta} \| p) = 0$ if and only if $p_{\theta} = p$.
+This is not restrictive: it can be enforced by re-parameterising the model $p_{\theta}$ so that its new parameter space is bounded and convex.\footnote{For example, we can re-parameterise any unbounded parameter $\kappa$ through the logistic function and define the invertible transformation $\theta = (1 + e^{-\kappa})^{-1} \in [0,1]$.} The existence of $\{ \theta_n \}_{n=1}^{\infty}$ and $\theta_*$ is more difficult to assess in practice, since the true data generating distribution $p$ is unknown.
+That being said, assuming their existence is common in the asymptotic analysis of Bayesian procedures \citep[see e.g.][Section~10]{Vaart1998}.
+It is worth highlighting that \Cref{asmp:minimiser} does not require the model family $\{ p_\theta \mid \theta \in \Theta \}$ to contain $p$, which is in contrast to the assumptions needed for the classical asymptotic normality result \citep[Theorem~10.1]{Vaart1998}.
+On the other hand, if the model family $\{ p_\theta \mid \theta \in \Theta \}$ contains $p$ uniquely, existence of $\theta_*$ is immediate since the discrete Fisher divergence is a divergence and hence $\DFD(p_{\theta} \| p) = 0$ if and only if $p_{\theta} = p$.